Sudeten Germans

 The process of German expansion was known as Ostsiedlung ("Settling of the East").
-The name "Sudeten Germans" was adopted during rising nationalism after the fall of Austria-Hungary after the First World War.
-After the Munich Agreement, the so-called Sudetenland became part of Germany.
+The name "Sudeten Germans" was adopted during rising nationalism after the fall of Austria-Hungary in the aftermath of First World War.
+After the Munich Agreement (1938), the so-called Sudetenland became part of Germany.

 After the Second World War, most of the German-speaking population (mostly Roman Catholic with relatively few Protestants) was expelled from Czechoslovakia to Germany and Austria.

 The area that became known as the Sudetenland possessed chemical works and lignite mines as well as textile, china, and glass factories.
 The Bohemian border with Bavaria was inhabited primarily by Germans.
 The Upper Palatine Forest, which extends along the Bavarian frontier and into the agricultural areas of southern Bohemia, was an area of German settlement.
 Moravia contained patches of "locked" German territory to the north and south.
 More characteristic were the German language islands, which were towns inhabited by German minorities and surrounded by Czechs.
 Sudeten Germans were mostly Roman Catholics, a legacy of centuries of Austrian Habsburg rule.

 Not all ethnic Germans lived in isolated and well-defined areas; for historical reasons, Czechs and Germans mixed in many places, and Czech-German bilingualism and code-switching was quite common.
-Nevertheless, during the second half of the 19th century, Czechs and Germans began to create separate cultural, educational, political and economic institutions, which kept both groups semi-isolated from each other, which continued until the end of the Second World War, when almost all the ethnic Germans were expelled.
+Nevertheless, during the second half of the 19th century, Czechs and Germans began to create separate cultural, educational, political and economic institutions, which kept both groups semi-isolated from each other.
+This semi-isolated status continued until the end of the Second World War, when almost all of the ethnic Germans were expelled.